FormidableLabs/renature/docs/content/getting-started/controlling-animation-states.md

 ### Stopping Animations

-By default, once the backing physics simulation has completed `renature` will stop your animation.
+Once the backing physics simulation powering your animation has completed, `renature` the frame loop and leave your element animated.
 However, there may be cases where you want to preemptively stop your animation in response to some user event or side effect.
 In those cases, you have two ways to stop your animations.

 #### Stopping Animations Initiated on Mount